mayorau3/neko-taku-app/README.md

 I bet there are several people who fit this description.<br>

 Pet hotels exist as an option however, owners worry that their cat may end up waiting for them in a small cage all day long without being loved or cared for.<br>
-★If they can select not "have" but "keep", they can touch cats.<br>
+People are less hesitant if given the option to "take care" of a cat instead of "owning" one.<br>
-As a result, I think this app helps them grant wishes each other and I created this app.<br>
+I created this app with the intention of fulfilling the wishes of both cat owners and caretakers.<br>

-Then if users of this app increase, they can leave their cat to a person who lives near them.
-Furthermore, The community will be born in the region through cats and The connection between people will also spread.
-Keeping a cat or leaving a cat make them avoid their loneliness.
-I think the life will become more full of happiness if the connection each other is build and the opportunity of their relationship increases.<br>
+As the users of the app increase, it'll be easier to find caretakers near a cat owner's home.
+As more people register profiles on the app, people in a community will be able to take care of their neighbor's pets and, in this way, they will be able to strengthen their community's bond.
+Helping take care of another person's cat and/or owning a cat can be an effective way to keep one's loneliness at bay.
+People will not only be able to feel happiness through this deed but also through the chance to meet and connect with other people.<br>

-* Why is this app only for cat?<br>
+* Why is this app focused towards cats?<br>
-I thought this app should not be only for a cat but also for a dog. but it's easy to know who is this app for and the app becomes more simple and easy to use if only for a cat.<br>
+At first, I considered the idea of creating this app for both cat and dog owners.
+However, by focusing on "cats" and their owners as the target audience the intention and usage of the app would be simplified and straightforward.<br>
 I thought the community through only cats will spread more easily.<br>
 <br>
 <br>